-In terms of indemnities, tax-equity typically expects complete coverage for lost tax credits due to anything other than a structural risk that it explicitly agrees to bear in the transaction documents.
+In terms of indemnities, tax equity typically expects complete coverage for lost tax credits because of anything other than a structural risk that it explicitly agrees to bear in the transaction documents.
 These typically cover issues such as the lease being respected as a true lease and compliance with the safe harbour guidance.

 A third common tax-equity structure is the sale-leaseback.
 As its name implies, it involves the sale of a project by a developer to a tax-equity investor, who simultaneously leases the project back to the developer.
 This structure is only available for investment tax credit transactions.

 This is the only investment tax credit structure in which the tax-equity investor does not need to fund into the transaction before the project is placed in service.
-A special rule permits the tax-equity to claim credits as long as the sale-leaseback happens within three months of the project's placed in service date.15
+A special rule permits the tax-equity investors to claim credits as long as the sale-leaseback happens within three months of the project's 'placed in service' date.15

 In sale-leaseback transactions, the indemnity coverage typically extends to all tax benefits, except for any loss owing to a fundamental structuring issue (e.g., the tax-equity investor not being respected as the owner of the project for tax purposes).
 If the sale occurs after the project is in service, the developer typically bears the risk that the transaction did not occur within the three-month deadline.

-There are three primary sources of financing for renewable energy projects in the United States: tax-equity (covered above), sponsor equity and debt.
-Generally, tax-equity will only cover around 35 to 45 per cent of the total capital cost for solar developments and 50 to 60 per cent of the total capital cost for wind developments, so sponsors need to complete the capital stack with sponsor equity or debt (or both).
-More credit-worthy sponsors may be able to fill the entire gap with sponsor equity or corporate (i.e., balance sheet) financing, but for many developers that is not an option.
-As a result, many renewable energy projects are financed by a combination of tax-equity, sponsor equity and debt.
+There are three primary sources of financing for renewable energy projects in the United States: tax equity (covered above), sponsor equity and debt.
+Generally, tax equity will only cover around 35 to 40 per cent of the total capital cost for solar developments and 50 to 60 per cent of the total capital cost for wind developments, so sponsors need to complete the capital stack with sponsor equity or debt (or both).
+More creditworthy sponsors may be able to fill the entire gap with sponsor equity or corporate (i.e., recourse) financing, but for many developers that is not an option.
+As a result, many renewable energy projects are financed by a combination of tax equity, sponsor equity and debt.

 Debt financing is a broad term that could include non-recourse construction or long-term financing, back-leverage financing, development loans, securitisations, portfolio financings, corporate (recourse) financing, etc. The renewable project debt toolkit has many options.
-Below, we focus on two commonly used debt structures for tax-equity projects, and the interplay between debt and tax-equity.
-We have not covered long-term project level debt below because, largely as a result of tax-equity investors unwillingness to permit project-level collateral, it is much less common than back-leveraging financing.
+Below, we focus on two commonly used debt structures for tax-equity projects, and the interplay between debt and tax equity.
+We have not covered long-term project level debt below because, largely as a result of tax-equity investors' unwillingness to permit the pledge of project-level collateral, it is much less common than back-leveraging financing.

 i Construction bridge facility

-Tax-equity investors typically will not take construction risk.
-And the greatest capital expenditures for any project typically are incurred during the construction phase.
+Tax-equity investors typically take minimal construction risk, but the greatest capital expenditures for any project typically are incurred during the construction phase.
 As a result, project developers require significant financing before tax-equity investment becomes available.
 One option is to obtain a construction bridge facility.
-This typically would be a non-recourse fully secured loan from one or more commercial banks (or more recently, direct lenders and private debt sources) that are willing to take on construction risk.
+This typically would be a non-recourse fully secured loan from one or more commercial banks or other private debt sources that are willing to take on construction risk.
 A construction bridge loan will be drawn over the course of construction of the project, as costs are incurred.

 Construction debt is sized on the basis of the estimated capital costs to build the project.
-In addition, construction lenders typically will require the sponsor to provide a percentage (usually around 10 to 15 per cent) of the capital costs via sponsor equity (so that the sponsor is appropriately motivated to get the project built on time and on budget).
+In addition, construction lenders typically will require the sponsor to provide a percentage of the capital costs via sponsor equity (so that the sponsor is appropriately motivated to get the project built on time and on budget).
 Built into the capital cost estimate will be some amount of contingency, but if there are cost overruns prior to completion, ultimately the sponsor will have to fund them or will risk defaulting on its construction debt and losing its equity in the project.

 Construction bridge loan lenders typically require a full security package, including security over all of the project company's assets, and the ownership interests in the project company, along with a tight covenant package.
-Where the construction debt will be repaid in whole or in part with tax-equity, typically the construction bridge lenders will require that the sponsor have a tax-equity commitment in-hand.
-In that case, the construction lender will require that such commitment forms part of the collateral package so that the project can benefit from the tax-equity commitment even if the construction lenders foreclose on the project.
+Where the construction debt will be repaid in whole or in part with tax equity, typically the construction bridge lenders will require that the sponsor have a tax-equity commitment in hand.
+In that case, the construction lender will require that such commitment forms part of the collateral package so that the project can benefit from the tax-equity commitment even if the construction bridge loan lenders foreclose on the project.

 ii Back-leveraged facility